 To me a blog is more a way to: You get going as a writer, as an author, than the powerful marketing tool it becomes for you and your writing, because you keep putting out quality information all the time.

-As you see, I am using wordpress.com for my blog – not the only way to go, and it’s very easy and user friendly and especially, when you just get started, it creates some easy early traffic for you.
+I started using wordpress.com for my blog – not the only way to go, and it’s very easy and user friendly and especially, when you just get started, it creates some easy early traffic for you.
 Now I have migrated my blog to hostgator.com and have even more control.
 (This process was very quick and easy by the way!)